-- Your nose will have a paper tape and small splint applied to help maintain the new shape.
-A small pad is also taped underneath the nostril area for any nasal secretions.
+- Your nose will have a paper tape and small splint applied to help maintain the new shape during the healing process.
+A small pad is also taped underneath the nostril area to catch any nasal secretions.

-- If the nasal bones have been moved there will be swelling and bruising under the eyes and cheeks for a week or two.
-Eye bandages are applied for the first night to help reduce swelling and speed your recovery.
+- If the nasal bones were moved during surgery, you could expect to have some swelling and bruising under the eyes and around the cheeks for a week or two.

-Please call our office if you experience any of the following: excessive pain or bleeding, abnormal swelling or fever during the first 24 hours.
+**Please call our office if you experience any of the following symptoms: excessive pain or bleeding, abnormal swelling, or fever during the first 24 hours after your procedure.